 7. Improve Your Reflexes:

-The time difference between recognising an attack and blocking it, or recognising a weakness and taking advantage of it is very similar to the time that you have when taking a photograph.
-Sometimes the difference between an Un-believable photograph and a mediocre one is just a split second’s difference.
+The time difference between recognizing an attack and blocking it, or recognizing a weakness and taking advantage of it is very similar to the time that you have when taking a photograph on the streets.
+Sometimes the difference between an unbelievable photograph and a mediocre one is just a split-second difference.
 Stay alert and react quickly, on instinct.
 Of course, you will also have to know how to pre-empt situations and set your camera up to take advantage of them.

 8. Stay Fit, Eat Light, and Eat Right: